HaxeFoundation/neko/README.md

 Compiled binaries can be found in the "artifacts" tab of each [AppVeyor build](https://ci.appveyor.com/project/HaxeFoundation/neko/history).

-We recommand to use the artifacts from the builds of Visual Studio 12 2013.
-For the ones of Visual Studio 10 2010, you may need to install [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=5555), in case it complains "MSVCR100.dll" is missing.

 ### Mac

 Neko snapshot of the latest master branch can be built using [homebrew](http://brew.sh/) in a single command: `brew install neko --HEAD`.
 It will install required dependencies, build, and install Neko to the system.
 The binaries can be found at `brew --prefix neko`.